rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers/wrapping.md

 ### Edge Cases

-The method works just fine when the name of wrapped tuple is the same as one of its attributes.
+The method works fine when the name of wrapped tuple is the same as one of its attributes.
 There is no need for renaming attributes.

 ```ruby
 meetings = ROM.env.relation(:meetings)